github/elastomer-client/docs/index.md

 ```

 Now we have a nicely optimized event log index that can be searched but cannot
 be written to.
-Some time in the future we can delete this index (but we should
+Sometime in the future we can delete this index (but we should
 take a [snapshot](snapshots.md) first).

 ```ruby